NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 In this section we use conda to install the versions of the language interpreters and third-party libraries required by the package's diagnostics.

-- First, determine the location of your conda installation by running ``% conda info --base`` as the user who will be using the package.
+- First, determine the location of your conda installation by running :console:`% conda info --base` as the user who will be using the package.
 This path will be referred to as <*CONDA_ROOT*> below.

 - If you don't have write access to <*CONDA_ROOT*> (for example, if conda has been installed for all users of a multi-user system), you will need to tell conda to install its files in a different, writable location.
 You can also choose to do this out of convenience, e.g. to keep all files and programs used by the MDTF package together in the ``mdtf`` directory for organizational purposes.
 This location will be referred to as <*CONDA_ENV_DIR*> below.